hubzity/conversions-tracking/stages/raw-html.md

 Consider the following scenario.
 You have a product subscription process and within this process user needs to fill a registration form.
 Let's imagine your conversion process consists of 3 stages:

-1. Stage 0 - user opens the registration page.
+1. Stage 0 - user loads the landing page.
+This is covered by the code above.
-2. Stage 1 - user fills the registration form.
+2. Stage 1 - e.g. user fills in the registration form.
+This should be added as sampled below.
-2. Stage 2 - user clicks 'Subscribe' button.
+2. Stage 2 - e.g. user clicks ‘Subscribe’ button.
+This should be added as sampled below.

-To enable conversion tracking attach the following code to the event handlers that on your page that reflect user actions (your webmaster or site developer should know how handle it).
+To enable conversion tracking with multiple stages (for example clicking on a button, filing a registration form etc.), add also the following code to the event handlers which reflect user actions on your page.
+Numbers 1-9 can be used for the CONVERSION_STAGE (0 is already in use for load).
+Your webmaster or site developer should know how handle it.
+For example, if your site has a ‘Subscribe’ button, the code could look like this:
+Make sure you put this code where you actually want it to be executed, and replace the class btn-subscribe with your own in order to invoke the reporting on this stage...

 ### Example 1.
 Conversion stage is bound to a non-link (`<a href="/">`) element click